 Spring is one of the best times to go to San Francisco.
 In fact, it's perhaps the best time to go during the entire year.

 By March or April, winter rains will be over, and San Francisco's legendary fog won't roll in for another month or two.
 The weather will be lovely, with blue skies and comfortable temperatures.

 Tourist spots are less crowded than in the summer, too.
 That makes it easier to get around and gives you more room to enjoy them.Continue to 5 of 7 below.

 Valley of the Oaks: One of California's Hidden Gems

 Very few people know about the Valley of the Oaks.
-In part, that's because it's a name I made up for the area.
-But even if you say "Jolon" or "Fort Hunter Liggett" or "Mission San Antonio de Padua," - or even "William Randolph Hearst's Ranch," few people will know what you're talking about.
+In part, that's because it's a made-up name for the area.
+But even if you say "Jolon" or "Fort Hunter Liggett" or "Mission San Antonio de Padua," — or even "William Randolph Hearst's Ranch," few people will know what you're talking about.

-Few people know about this remote and little-visited valley near King City, which has a romantic-looking old Spanish mission and Mr. Hearst's ranch house (which is now a hotel).
+That's too bad because this remote and little-visited valley near King City has a romantic-looking old Spanish mission and Mr. Hearst's ranch house (which is now a hotel).

 And it also boasts some great wildflower displays which reach their peak in the spring.Continue to 6 of 7 below.